cdcin-trc/SEM/README.md

 <H4> Step 9.2 </H4>
 Execute the Jenkins deploy_worker job to compile the workers.
 This step should be repeated whenever you make changes to any of the workers in your git repo.

-<H3>Step 10Execute the Scenario Manager</H3>
+<H3>Step 10 - Execute the Scenario Manager</H3>

 This runs as a MEDEA model, so execute this from within MEDEA
 - you will need to point MEDEA at your jenkins environment
-- you will also need to
+- you will also need to reassign the assembly in the Hardware  view to match your local hardware configuration.
 - if successful, you should see state updates in the MEDEA console, depending on your log verbosity level

 <H3>Step 11 - Run Medeaviz</H3>